 Not all Snorkels are made the same.

 Ensure you select a really good brand because this is one area you do not want to go cheap on.
 They might all look the same on the outside but it is behind the scenes on the inside where it all counts.
 It just takes a few drops of water, like a few millimeters of water to totally destroy a diesel engine.
-Make sure the snorkel fits snug onto the body and looks almost factory fitted.
+Make sure the snorkel fits snugly onto the body and looks almost factory fitted.
 Also, ensure the snorkel marries up well with the intake unit and seals 100%.
 This is key!

 Sucking cooler air from an elevated level that gets rammed into the intake increases performance slightly and ensures your engine always gets good cool air to perform optimally.
 There is no need for heat shields to prevent sucking hot air from the engine bays.

 Having a raised air intake allows your engine to take in cooler, cleaner air which is advantageous for engine longevity, reliability, and overall performance.

 Happy 4 Wheeling and remember, Safety First!!!!!